Larkin-man/TES-parser/README.md

-File parseer of Bethesda games
+File parser of Bethesda games

 Can open game plugins/saves for games:
 1. The elder scrolls Morrowind